Smart Open Services for European Patients

 • Use https, up-to-date TLS and SFTP for encrypted data exchange

-For eHealth software, this domain focuses on the need to keep both eHealth applications and their underlying systems up-to-date (using the latest versions, updates and patches)
+For eHealth software, this domain focuses on the need to keep both eHealth applications and their underlying systems up-to-date (using the latest versions, updates and patches).

-Stay informed and apply necessary security patches to both operating system and application environment as soon as possible
+Stay informed and apply necessary security patches to both operating system and application environment

-In relation to the environment you manage or maintain on behalf of your customers, be informed and apply necessary security patches (depending on your operating system and your application environment), plan your updates and be transparent towards your customers about your plan.
+In relation to the environment you manage or maintain on behalf of your users, be informed and apply necessary security patches (depending on your operating system and your application environment), plan your updates and be transparent towards your customers about your plan.
 Whenever you install these patches or security updates, you should use an account with the least privileges for the task of updating and patch management.

 Automate instead of relying on users